Degenerative Intervertebral discs (non-technical)

 Treatment of degenerative discs

 Chiropractic and physiotherapy treatments for degenerative discs will aim to reduce pain and improve the function of the spine.
 Once disc degeneration is apparent treatments must aim to improve the pan-free motion of the spine and strengthen the muscles around the spine.
 This combination of movement and strength will improve all of the essential components of the spine.
-Our chiropractors and physiotherapist give both hands on treatments and exercises.
+Our chiropractors and physiotherapist at Sydney Spine & Sports Centre (S3C) give both hands on treatments and exercises.
 These exercises are simple, easy and take about 30 seconds to do.
-Our treatments are long, one on one and are considered the gold standard of care.
+Our treatments are long, one on one and supported by the latest evidence.